Abdirahim-A/Pokedex/README.md

 ## React Pokedex

-I made this project to learn how to handle api's and further devolop my developing skills.
+I made this project to learn how to handle api's and further devolop my coding skills.
 There is still a lot to fix, and i will keep on working on it.

 Here is a [link](https://pokedex-f895a.firebaseapp.com) to the project!